wrist mechanics online course featured image

 What controls the direction of your golf ball flight?

-Golf ball flight is controlled by the wrist angles in your golf swing.
-Wrist angles at setup, in the backswing, and then on the downswing as they transition into the golf ball will all impact the ball’s flight and direction.
+The wrist angles in your golf swing control the flight of the golf ball.
+The angles at setup, backswing, and downswing as they transition into the golf ball all impact the ball’s flight and direction.

 Final Thoughts